twurple/twurple/UPGRADING.md

 # Upgrading from 1.x to 2.x

+## Add initial scopes to your `withCredentials` call if necessary

+The `StaticAuthProvider` that is created when you use `TwitchClient.withCredentials` now throws when any scopes are requested that are not initially passed to it.
+All scopes your token has need to be given in the new third parameter `initialScopes`.
+This also means that if you used a refresh config with this method, you need to add this parameter even if the token does not have any scopes.

+## Change the return type of any implementations of `AuthProvider#getAccessToken`

+This method should now return a full `AccessToken` object instead of the access token as a string.

 ## Remove the pagination parameter in `HelixClipAPI`

 The second parameter named `pagination` in the methods `.getClipsForBroadcaster` and `.getClipsForGame` was a relic from 0.x days.
 They did not work at all.
 If you still used it, you need to remove it - it got replaced by a new parameter that enables you to filter the clips by creation date.